Transgenderism, transsexualism, and gender identity

 - If the beliefs of the vast majority of transgender individuals, and the findings of therapists working in the field, and of human sexuality researchers are correct, then the suicide rate among transgender persons is very high.
 Prayer and therapy will fail, and the only effective path forward is counseling, hormone treatments and perhaps sexual reassignment surgery if the client meets all of the criteria.

-The anxiety of having one's body and mind in conflict over gender is extremely intense for persons experiencing GID.
-Estimates have been made that as many as half of all persons with gender identity disorder will commit suicide.
-Many are driven to kill themselves after a significant life reversal such as a sexual attack, loss of job, or perhaps a failed therapy attempt at curing their conflict.
+The anxiety of having one's body and mind in conflict over gender is extremely intense for transgender persons.
+In the past, before puberty blockers, sex hormones, and gender reassignment surgery were generally available, it was estimated that as many as half of all persons with Gender Dysphoria once commited suicide before the age of 30.
+Many had been driven to kill themselves after a significant life reversal such as a sexual attack, loss of job, or perhaps a failed therapy attempt at curing their conflict.

 Whichever treatment is more successful needs to be promoted by both solitudes; whichever treatment is less successful needs to be discouraged by both solitudes.